HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 2. Extract the `hcl-dx-deployment-XXX.tgz` file.

 3. In the extracted folder, navigate to `hcl-dx-deployment/value-samples/large-config-values.yaml` and copy the `large-config-values.yaml` file.

-!!!note
-      For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool, and core.
-Since DAM uses `Node.js`, you can monitor CPU and memory usage using Prometheus and Grafana.
-Based on your observations, you can modify memory requests and limits in Kubernetes accordingly.

 ## Results